 You see that mirror?
 You can’t really see the details, but I am 100% certain that it’s the exact same as mine.
 That might not be remarkable if it came from IKEA in the last couple of years, but this dresser is a fine piece of furniture and over 50 years old.

 The funny thing is, it’s only been mine for about 3 months.
-It was my mother’s, probably long before I was born.
+It was my mother’s, probably long before I was born, and before that belonged to my paternal grandmother.
 When my father was preparing to move to a smaller apartment, he realized he wouldn’t have room for it, and I was happy to take it off his hands.

 Bringing this one in meant letting go of my other dresser.
 It had been mine growing up, was passed on to my niece when I got married, and then returned to me a few years ago.